CoNG-harvard/PA-Nav/README.md

 * **Gurobi**: a semi-commericalized optimization solver.
 Install its python interface + gurobi license.
 No need to install the entire Gurobi software.
   * Install Gurobi Python interface: https://www.gurobi.com/documentation/10.0/quickstart_windows/cs_anaconda_and_grb_conda_.html.
   * Create a Gurobi account, request for an academic license, run grbt get key to install the license on your computer. https://www.gurobi.com/login/
+* Networkx: used to construct the high-level MAMP search tree, as well as determining the order in a partial ordering.
+Install by

 ## Structure of the repo